-Rachel Lindsay’s Dad Wasn’t Shown On Her ‘Bachelor’ Hometown, What’s The Scoop??
+Rachel Lindsay’s Dad Wasn’t Shown On Her ‘Bachelor’ Hometown, What’s The Scoop?

 Judge Sam Lindsay worked as an attorney for the Texas Aeronautics Commission for a couple of years after law school and then he spent two decades in the Dallas City Attorney’s Office.
 It was from there that Rachel’s dad went to his current position as an Article III federal judge.
 While it doesn’t seem as if the judge would have specifically been prohibited from appearing on The Bachelor during the hometown with Nick, it seems likely that the prominent position he has influenced his decision to stay off-screen.

 Even though Rachel’s father was not shown on The Bachelor during the Week 8 episode, Viall says that he did meet him.
 Nick tweeted Monday night that he met Rachel’s dad off-camera and he added that the judge was wonderful.
 Viewers were left hanging at the end of Monday’s show, with Andi Dorfman showing up at Viall’s hotel room before the next rose ceremony.
-However, according to gossip guru Reality Steve’s spoilers, Lindsay will get a rose and Corinne Olympios will be the next to be eliminated.
+However, according to gossip guru Reality Steve’s spoilers, Lindsay will get a rose, and Corinne Olympios will be the next to be eliminated.

 This isn’t the first time that a key family member wasn’t shown during a Bachelor or Bachelorette hometown visit, but it did have fans buzzing.
 The network has made the unusual move of already announcing their Bachelorette lead pick and Rachel will be handing out roses this spring.
 Will Lindsay’s dad make an appearance on camera when his daughter is in charge?
 Everybody will have to stay tuned to find out, but it may well be that he follows the same path as he did with Nick, meeting the final suitors off-camera.